 In this paper, global bilateral flow tables were estimated by gender from 1960 through to 2010.
-Results were predominantly presented by regions The total estimated international migration flows over time are shown to generally increase.
-The percentage of global population estimated to migrate over five or ten-year period remained fairly steady at 0.6 and 1.25 percent of the global population respectively, with a noticeable spike during the 1990-95 period.
+Results were predominantly presented by region (the estimates for all countries are available from the author or in the supplementary materials).
+The total estimated international migration flows over time are shown to generally increase.
+The percentage of global population estimated to migrate over five or ten-year period remained fairly steady at 0.65 and 1.25 percent of the global population respectively, with a noticeable spike during the 1990-95 period.
 Some regions were estimated to have continuously increasing numbers of migrants arriving (North America and West Asia) or leaving (Central or South America), whilst others showed fluctuating patterns over the time period.
 The patterns of bilateral flows also varied across regions and time.
 For example, a growing numbers of movements were estimated from South to West Asia and from Asia to North America, most likely related to economic changes.
 Large moves were also estimated in selected time periods within Africa or Eastern Europe during times of armed conflicts or political change.
-Differences in the size of gender of imbalances were found to exist between selected regions, such as recent movements into oil rich Gulf States from South Asia.